giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 ## Introduction

-In Giant Swarm we automatically configure DEX in our Management Clusters to allow our customer to authenticate using their own Identity Providers and manage their infrastructure using Kubernetes API.
+In Giant Swarm we automatically configure Dex in our management clusters to allow our customer to authenticate using their own identity providers and manage their infrastructure using Kubernetes API.

 For the workload clusters, where our customers run their applications, we do not enforce any OpenID Connect (OIDC) tool to enable SSO.
 Here we are going to expose the steps to follow in order to configure [dex](https://dexidp.io/) in those clusters.